 You can link as many mailboxes as needed and apply a four-digit voice code in case there are different devices in your home.

 Alexa will only go through the emails you’ve received in the past 24 hours, a surprisingly limited feature, but come to think about it, much like a voicemail, it might not be the best support to go through overcrowded email inboxes.

-After reading an email, the user will hear different options such as reply or delete.
+After reading an email, the user will hear different options such as to reply or delete.

 Firstly, emails read from this app won’t show in the Open Rates analytics, since it does not open said email in a browser and therefore does not load the image pixel.

-Another problem email marketers need to be aware of is that Alexa will read the HTML version of the email unless there is none available, in which case it will read the text-only version: if you have any hidden HTML (such as display:none, for instance) Alexa will read it.
+Another problem email marketers need to be aware of is that Alexa will read the HTML version of the email unless there is none available, in which case it will learn the text-only version.
+If you have any hidden HTML (such as display: none, for instance), Alexa will read it.
 Emojis are supported as far as Unicode Version 10, and Alexa will describe them by name as it finds them.